 On the other hand, if starvation and dehydration is the foreseeable cause of death, to withhold or withdrawn nutrition and hydration is gravely immoral.

-Q. What can a person do to ensure that their wishes and their beliefs are respected by their family, medical personnel and the courts, when they are unable to take part in decisions about their own care?
+Q. What do I ensure that my wishes and beliefs are respected by my family, medical personnel and the courts?

 By this document a person decides completely in advance whether they want to be kept alive by technology.
 It is a "yes" or "no" statement, which then places the matter in the hands of the medical community.
 Many Catholic bishops and moralists consider this an unsatisfactory approach, as it does not provide for unforeseen circumstances.
 Despite the enthusiasm of the media, many medical professionals, and sadly even some Catholic institutions, Living Wills are NOT the way to go!